Utah Administrative Code

 (2) Each insured must be given at least 180-days notice prior to the nonrenewal date.

-(5) The carrier is prohibited from writing new business in the individual and small employer health benefit plan market for a period of five-years from the date of notice to the Utah insurance commissioner.
+(5) The carrier is prohibited from writing new business in the individual and small employer health benefit plan market for a period of five-years beginning on the date of discontinuation of the last coverage not renewed.

-(6) The covered carriers affiliates, as defined in Subsection 31A-30-104(4), may also be required to withdraw as determined by the commissioner.
+(6) A covered carrier's affiliates, as defined in Subsection 31A-30-104(4), may also be required to withdraw as determined by the commissioner.

 (7) Each plan submitted to the commissioner must provide that the nonrenewal of any coverage under a health benefit plan will occur on the annual renewal date of each policy or plan.
-Nonrenewal can only occur on the annual renewal date.
+Nonrenewal shall occur on the annual renewal date.

 If any provision or clause of this rule or its application to any person or situation is held invalid, such invalidity may not affect any other provision or application of this rule which can be given effect without the invalid provision or application, and to this end the provisions of this rule are declared to be severable.